pgroonga/pgroonga.github.io/news/index.md

   * [Windows] Changed Visual Studio version to 2013 from 2015.
     Because PostgreSQL binary uses 2013.

+  * [Windows] Upgraded base PostgreSQL to 9.5.2 from 9.5.1

+  * [Windows] Upgraded bundled Groonga to 6.0.1.

 ### Thanks

   * Naoki Takami